Legal Advocacy

 If a judge grants the order, it can:

-Tell the abusive person to stay away from you, your home, your job, or your children
+• Tell the abusive person to stay away from you, your home, your job, or your children

-Stop them from calling, texting, or messaging you
+• Stop them from calling, texting, or messaging you

-Make them move out of your home (if you live together)
+• Make them move out of your home (if you live together)

-Give you temporary custody of your children
+• Grant you temporary custody of your children

-Make them give up any guns they have
+• Require the abuser to give up any guns they have

-You can ask for a temporary order right away, and then go back to court about 10 days later for a full hearing.
+You can ask for a temporary order right away and then go back to court about 10 days later for a full hearing.
 If the judge agrees, the final order can last up to one year—and you can ask to renew it if needed.

 A DVPO is free to file.

-Our legal advocacy program accepts clients on a walk-in basis.
+Our Legal Advocacy program accepts clients on a walk-in basis.
 For same-day filing, we recommend that you come to our offices at the Durham Family Justice Center at 101 E. Morgan St. in Durham (close to the downtown library) as close to our opening time of 8:30 a.m. as possible.

 Unfortunately, we can not provide help in criminal matters, divorce, or custody cases.